AntonIT99/Flans-Mod-NPC-Vehicles/README.md

 - EnumerateTextures.py reads from the folders "vehicles" and "planes" and creates a sorted list of planes and vehicles with their models, textures and paintjobs in the generated file textures.txt

-- ModelSorter.py classifies decompiled java model files in its current directory by putting them into folders named after their extending classes (ModelPlane, ModelVehicle, etc.)
+- SortModels.py classifies decompiled java model files in its current directory by copying them into folders named after their extending classes (ModelPlane, ModelVehicle, etc.)

 #### Distribution